Huawei secretly helped North Korea build, maintain wireless network: Washington Post

 Huawei and Panda vacated their Pyongyang office in the first half of 2016, the newspaper reported.

-Reporting by Makini Brice; Editing by Bill Trott
+Reporting by Makini Brice, David Shepardson and Alexandra Alper; Editing by Bill Trott